Our restaurant is not your typical American restaurant, there is a few things to know before you come so we make sure your dinner is spent perfectly:

 Due to our small space and to make sure everybody can make it here, we are limiting parties to two hours maximum.

-To avoid people waiting standing up or losing patience, we also opened up a wine bar across the street
+To avoid people waiting standing up or losing patience, we also opened up a bar across the street

 and be automatically put on the wait list of Once Upon a time in France)